WSDOT-GIS/elc-js/README.md

 Once you have [Bower] installed on your system, you can run the following command at the command line to download the package and all dependencies to your project.

     $ bower install wsdot-route-locator --save

-### For Visual Studio users ###

-Visual Studio users can use the [Package Installer] extension to install the `wsdot-route-locator` bower package as an alternative to using the command line.

-Whichever installation method you choose, once you have installed the `wsdot-route-locator` package, you'll also need to add the dependencies in the `bower_components` directory (`customevent-polyfill.*` and `es6-shim.*`) to your Visual Studio project.

 ## Modules ##